CARISTEM First Generation Scholarship

 - First generation in family to attain a college degree (neither of the student’s parents earned a college degree at the baccalaureate level or higher; students whose siblings have attained or are pursuing a degree are eligible).
 FASFA must indicate that neither parent’s education level is above high school.

 - Qualify as a Florida resident for tuition purposes.

 - Enrolled for a minimum of six credit hours per term as a degree-seeking undergraduate student.
-Some First Gen Scholarships will require full-time enrollment.

 - Demonstrate financial need by completing the national Free Application for Federal Student Aid (FAFSA) and* be eligible for a Pell Grant.*